Hendrix-CS/csci151/index.md

 |12 | [Text Prediction]({{site.baseurl}}/labs/text-prediction.html)
 |P  | Final Project work day

-Much of your experience with programming in this course will be through weekly labs.
-Each lab will be assigned in lab with time allotted to work through the materials, and will be due **by the start of the following lab**.

-On these labs, you will work with a partner on the lab assignments.
-Their name must be listed on any code you hand in as joint work.
-A partnership should only turn in a **single copy** of the assignment.
+Each lab consists of a series of milestones.
+At the start of each lab, you will receive a sheet of paper listing the milestones for that lab.
+As you achieve each milestone, you will demonstrate to the instructor or TA that you have met the milestone, and they will record this achievement on your checklist.
+When you complete all of the lab milestones, you will submit the milestone checklist.

+If you complete the lab during the lab period, hand your checklist to your lab instructor before you leave the lab.
+If you require additional time beyond the lab period to complete the lab, either the instructor or the lab TA can check off the remaining milestones during office hours.
+You can then submit the completed checklist to the instructor at the start of the next lab.

+You will work with a partner on each lab assignment.
+Each partner will have their own milestone checklist.
+If they do not complete the milestones during the lab period, they should find time outside of lab to work together to complete them.
+If they are unable to do so, only the instructor is authorized to record milestones for students working alone.

 {% include important.html content="Lab attendance is required.
 We will be stationed in the Snoddy Computer Lab in the library for our lab times." %}